Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Oversight occurs through a wide variety of congressional activities and avenues.
 Some of the most publicized are the comparatively rare investigations by select committees into major scandals or into executive branch operations gone awry.
 Examples include temporary select committee inquiries into: China's acquisition of U.S. nuclear weapons information, in 1999; the Iran-Contra affair, in 1987; intelligence agency abuses, in 1975-1976, and "Watergate," in 1973-1974.
 The precedent for this kind of oversight goes back two centuries: in 1792, a special House committee investigated the defeat of an Army force by confederated Indian tribes.

-The power to coin money, The power to establish post offices, The power to provide for the “common defense and general welfare of the United States”, The power to declare war, and The ability to pardon those convicted of federal crimes
+The power to declare war, The ability to pardon those convicted of federal crimes, The power to establish post offices, The power to provide for the “common defense and general welfare of the United States”, or The power to coin money